alxhill/alxhill.dev/topics/metal-splats.md

 - [Metal Sample Code](https://developer.apple.com/metal/sample-code/)
 - [Performing Calculations on a GPU - sample code](https://developer.apple.com/documentation/metal/performing_calculations_on_a_gpu)

+## 2023-11-11

+* Got the code into a more usable structure moving forwards - can now easily test many separate GPU functions without starting from scratch each time.
+Also having fun hitting the many rough edges of C++ - e.g (you can't call virtual methods from a constructor)[https://stackoverflow.com/questions/14549489/how-to-fix-pure-virtual-function-called-runtime-error], but it just fails at runtime with no compiler warnings if you do despite this being a Known Limitation.
+* Tested different batch sizes running the GPU double function.
+Got best performance out of 128, but still roughly 4x slower than just cpu (300µs vs 1100µs for 1048576 elements).
+At 1024 performance started degrading again.
+* Not sure what the best next-step is for an actual GPU sort.
+Maybe a small 64 element sort written in Metal, which could later compose into something larger?

 ## 2023-11-10

 Today: lets get started on writing a sort in Metal and see how far we can get.